bcrist/zkittle/readme.md

     Identifiers that aren't qualified by '^' can reference a field in the current context, or the first parent context that has a non-nil value for the field.
-This is useful because sometimes a template is designed to be imported, but you don't know if it will be inside a "within" expression.
+This is useful because sometimes a template is designed to be imported, but you don't know if it will be inside a "within" block.
 You can explicitly search only the current context by using \\*.field// instead of \\field//.

     You can "push" a new data context with the ':' operator (a.k.a "within").